 How much time do you spend driving each day?
 How much time does that add up to each year?
-Lets go with a fairly conservative estimate of 1 hr. per day.
+Lets go with a fairly conservative estimate of 1 hr. per day.2I’m linking to a page that suggests 101 minutes as an average driving time.
 This would equal 365 hrs. per year…that totals up to two weeks of our lives every year.

 What would you have energy to do if you weren’t spending all that energy driving?
 What could you accomplish during your commute if you didn’t have to focus on driving?

 Want to see the roads better maintained?
 The driverless car could be the solution.
 We create roads to handle more than average traffic so that there won’t be as many traffic jams.
 Imagine if that four lane road could be two or three lanes instead.
 Driverless cars would allow this to occur as they would drastically reduce congestion and thus eliminate the need in many cases for expansion projects.
 This money could be redirected to existing infrastructure maintenance – eliminating those potholes and fixing those collapsing bridges.

 Reduce Pollution by 90%

 Okay, okay, so that is a bit of a stretch.
 There are articles talking about this 90% reduction, but the devil is in the details.
 Still, driverless cars could significantly reduce pollution by reducing stop-and-go traffic, reducing the number of vehicles utilized by a single family, and generally optimizing performance.

 When we held services after dark we lost a good portion of our church congregation.
 Why?
 Because many of our elderly couldn’t see well after dark and so would remain home.